Maria Albin

 About me

-• She serves as scientific advisor to the National Board of Health and Welfare, and formerly also to the Public Health Agency and the Swedish Work Environment Agency.
+• She serves as expert to the Agenda 2030 council of Stockholm City Council, and has been advisor to the National Board of Health and Welfare, the Public Health Agency, the Swedish Work Environment Agency and member of the Toxicology Council of the Swedish Chemicals Inspectorate.
 She was part of the Swedish national commission on inequalities in health.
 She initiated and led an advocacy platform for Sustainable work in Horizon 2020 funded by the governmental research council VINNOVA.

 Research

-• Exposure assessment in epidemiological studies, occupational epidemiology (especially chemical and physical health risks and shift work), biomarkers of effect, occupational and environmental determinants of social inequalities in health.
+• Exposure assessment in epidemiological studies, occupational epidemiology (especially chemical and physical health risks and shift work), biomarkers of effect, occupational and environmental determinants of social inequalities in health, work environment in the circular economy.
 Public procurement as a tool for improving working conditions.

 Articles